 Drama at J.T.
 Moore

 J.T.
 Moore offers an extended amount of opportunities in theatre as students explore the areas of both artistic and technical aspects, while bringing together a group of students who work towards common goals in production and performance.
 Auditions are open to all grades (5-8), and our rehearsal schedule varies according to each production.
-Beginning this year, production fees, tickets, and miscellaneous merchandise will all be payable through this website.
-There will not be a club fee associated for the whole school year since our rehearsal schedule is production oriented.
 For more information, please email our Director, Mrs. O’Neal.

 Drama Fall 2018: Peter and the Starcatcher